admazzola/decentraland-revolt-web/README.md

 ![](https://decentraland.org/favicon.ico)

-# Decentraland ReVolt ⚡ Alternate Client
+# Decentraland Sample ⚡ Alpha Client

 These centralized websites were taken down.
 - World Viewer: https://decentraland.org/app
 - Builder: https://decentraland.org/builder

-This alternate client uses the same underlying land data and smartcontracts for Decentraland.
+This sample client uses the same underlying land data and smartcontracts for Decentraland.
 This desktop-based (Electron) open-source client will include AFrame and more modern web technologies in order to allow landowners to build content more seamlessly in a more light-weight format that does not depend on Unity.

 ![](http://i.imgur.com/mmotzLwr.png)